skillrepos/ai-sdlc/labs.md

 <br><br>

 2. Let's see how we can create a standalone index for the code that the AI can leverage to get more details.
 In the *extra* directory in the project are a set of python tools for this.
 Run the command below to create a standalone index using ChromaDB for our code.
-(If you want to understand more about how these work, you can look at the actual code in the Python files in *extra*). **This will take a little time to run**.
+(If you want to understand more about how these work, you can look at the actual code in the Python files in *extra*). **This will take a minute or longer to startup.
+During this time, it won't appear to be doing anything, but it is progressing.**

 <br><br>

 ```
 python ../extra/index_code.py
 ```